briskly-snail/bsnl-wallet/README.md

 ## About

-Brisky-snail is a continuation of the wallet to work with the SNaiL tokens.
-Original project has been published [on gitlab](https://gitlab.com/takeshikodo/snl-wallet) in 2019 (before the DeFi becoming massively popular).
+**Brisky-snail** is a further continuation and development of the original wallet to work with the SNaiL tokens.
+Original project has been published [on gitlab](https://gitlab.com/takeshikodo/snl-wallet) in 2019 (before the topic of DeFi has become massively popular).

-We believe this work is applicable in the context of modern DeFi and should be continued.
-It seems that it has already affected other projects.
+It seems that ideas of Takeshi's work has already affected other projects.
+We believe his work is applicable in the modern context for DeFi to grow intrinsically and should be continued.

 ## Quote from the original README